 Yoga is a holistic practice, it provides you with the tools and techniques to manage and care for our own health and wellbeing.
 Yoga is listening in and tuning into our body, mind and breath.
-In yoga "We use the pose to get into our bodies and not the body to get into the pose".
+In yoga "We use the pose to get into our body and not the body to get into the pose".

 With a regular consistent and disciplined practice you can reach optimal health and thrive and transform not just on your yoga mat but in your daily lives too.

 Weekly and monthly classes include hatha yoga, hot vinyasa flow, yin yoga and chill out yoga nidra sessions and monthly mini retreats

 If you are new to yoga or not wanting to participate in a class I offer private one to one sessions at my studio.